mnavarro83/Le_Potato/how-to-flash-LePotato.md

 5) The installer will open a wizard to create your user (with sudo privileges), password, locale and then reboots to complete the installation.

 That should be all.
 You may now proceed to do normal Linux things or continue on with a manual Klipper install.
+KIAUH (https://www.lpomykal.cz/kiauh-installation-guide/) has also been shown to work at this time.